 Usually, traveler’s diarrhea begins suddenly during a visit abroad.
 Depending on how long your trip is, you could very likely have repeating bouts, and each bout might last up to a week.

-Traveler’s diarrhea isn’t completely avoidable, but there are some general tips to keep in mind.
+Traveler’s diarrhea isn’t always avoidable, but there are some easy ways to prevent it as best you can.
 Consider the following:

-For example, while street vendors might offer delicious local fare, you run a risk of eating food that isn’t prepared to US standards.
-Make sure to choose foods that look fresh, are well cooked, and served hot.
-Avoid raw or undercooked meats and seafood, and be wary of food that has been sitting out.
+When traveling abroad, you naturally want to indulge in local cuisine and culinary traditions.
+The trick is learning how to do this while still staying safe and keeping common causes of traveler’s diarrhea in mind.
+For example, while street vendors might offer delicious local fare, you run a big risk of eating food that isn’t prepared by your usual standards.
+To prevent traveler’s diarrhea, make sure you’re choosing foods that look fresh, are well cooked versus raw and served hot.
+Avoid raw or undercooked meats and seafood, and be wary of food that has obviously been sitting out.
+These are often known to cause traveler’s diarrhea and are easily preventable.

 Get Local Recommendations